 Priority will be given to applicants who qualify:

-- With a household income of less than 50% of the area median income for Honolulu County; OR
+- With a household income at or below 80% of the area median income for Honolulu County

 Only one person per household can apply.
 In addition, landlords may apply on behalf of their tenants, with the tenants’ permission.

 For households that qualify, the program will pay:

 - Up to $2,500 a month in rent and utility arrears going back to March 13, 2020.

 - Up to $2,000 for future rent payments.